allison-nau/cio-mass-cytometry/documentation/02_CreateMetaDataTemplate.md

 # [notebooks/02 - Python - Create metadata template.ipynb](/notebooks/02%20-%20Python%20-%20Create%20metadata%20template.ipynb)

 We use a Python CLI created here to generate a new blank metadata template sheet and then add on the sample names and file paths programmatically.
+This creates an excel file to be filled out with the required meta data for your sample files (timepoint, batch, etc.) and categorization of your panel markers (phenotype, functional).

 **Pre-requisites:** Nothing is required.